ImCharlesY/AdaInt/README.md

   - `annfiles/`: including the annotation files for FiveK and PPR10K datasets.
   - `dataset.py`: the dataset class for image enhancement (FiveK and PPR10K).
   - `transforms.py`: including some augmentations not provided by MMEditing toolbox.
-  - `ailut_transform/`: including the python interfaces, the C++ CUDA implementation and the wheel package of the proposed AiLUT-Transform.
+  - `ailut_transform/`: including the python interfaces, the C++ CUDA implementation, and the wheel package of the proposed AiLUT-Transform.
   - `model.py`: the implementation of AiLUT model (3D-LUT + AdaInt).
   - `configs/`: including configurations to conduct experiments.
   - `metrics/`: including MATLAB scripts to calculate metrics reported in the paper.